kickstand-ui/kickstand-ui/readme.md

 # Kickstand UI

-Kickstand UI a the design system for building web applications.
+Kickstand UI is a design system for building web applications.
 It is built using native web components to ensure its cross-platform compatibility.

-## Getting Started
+## Running the Project

 Install dependencies: